020 7404 9390

 What is No Fault Divorce?

 The UK divorce law changed in April 2022 to allow no-fault divorce, removing the need to blame one spouse and making the process less adversarial.
-Divorce law underwent a major change on 6th April 2022, with the introduction of no-fault divorces under the Divorce,...
+Now, one or both parties simply need to state that the relationship has irretrievably broken down in order to apply...

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.